Find a Course

 These programs include:

-As Canada’s national junior golf program, Future Links, driven by Acura, has delivered world-class programming to over 1.4 million juniors since its inception in 1996.
-Over that period, Future Links, driven by Acura has remained committed in leading the charge to provide new and insightful junior programming at affordable costs.
-Developed in conjunction with the PGA of Canada, Future Links offers a suite of programs: Learn to Play; Junior Skills Challenge; Mobile Clinics; PGA Junior League and Girls Club.
+As Canada’s national junior golf program, Future Links, driven by Honda, has delivered world-class programming to over 1.6 million juniors since its inception in 1996.
+Over that period, Future Links, driven by Honda has remained committed in leading the charge to provide new and insightful junior programming at affordable costs.
+Developed in conjunction with the PGA of Canada, Future Links offers a suite of programs: Golf in Schools; Get Linked; Learn to Play; Junior Skills Challenge; Mobile Clinics and Girls Club.
 Future Links is at the core of Canada’s Long-Term Player Development framework, aimed at guiding Canadian golfers along a pathway to reach their full potential.

 Developed by Physical Health Education (PHE) Canada in partnership with Golf Canada and the PGA of Canada, Golf in Schools features age-appropriate equipment alongside teacher-friendly learning resources for seamless program delivery.